iExecBlockchainComputing/documentation-tools/overview/helloWorld/1-overview.md

 </div>

 <div class="cta-wrapper">
-  <p>Now that you understand the fundamentals, let's dive into protecting your first piece of data! with Alice!</p>
+  <p>Now that you understand the fundamentals, let's dive into protecting your first piece of data!</p>
 </div>

 <style>